BradyHorton/sta141b-proj/README.md

     - Violent vs non violent, all crime
 - What factiors contribute to crime
 -  What can be done to reduce crime rates (see counties that have reduced crime rates over time)
-- Potential factors: education (% with at least bachelors(?)(continuous)), population, avg # children per household, income
+- Potential factors: median household income, median house price, unemployment rate (bureau of economic analysis)

 Authors: